marinang/SimProd/README.md

 * subtime: Time interval when the jobs are sent (e.g. 16 18 means from 4pm to 6pm).

+If using the EPFL cluster, please avoid using these options, a configuration file is read with ageed values for these options.

 ## Monitoring

 Just after the lauching the program type `jobs` and you can see the status of submitted jobs: